eiroca/awesome-list/Apple2.md

 *  [AtomBusMon](https://github.com/hoglet67/AtomBusMon) An Incircuit Emulator for 6502, 65C02, Z80 and 6809.
 I don't think this has been tested on an Apple II as yet
 *  [ossc](https://github.com/marqs85/ossc) Open Source Scan Converter.
 Board designed for connecting retro video game consoles and home computers into modern displays
 ### Cross / Tools
+*  :thumbsup: [Apple ][ Graphic](https://www.eiroca.net/wiki/software/desktop/apple2_graphic) Programs and library to draw old Apple ][ graphics formats.
+Support for HGR, DHGR and Apple 2 GS $C1 format with export to BMP.
+Support also for apple shape
 *  :thumbsup: [Apple Commander](https://github.com/AppleCommander/AppleCommander) AppleCommander is a tool that manipulates Apple ][ disk images.
 Files may be imported, exported, viewed, or printed with various file filters
 *  [a2rchery](https://github.com/a2-4am/a2rchery) A multi-purpose tool for manipulating .a2r disk images
 *  [a2reinterleave](https://github.com/brouhaha/a2reinterleave) Convert interleave (sector ordering) of Apple II 5.25-inch floppy disk images